 Our company mandate is to educate people regarding emergency preparedness and to help them get prepared by having supplies on hand in the event of a major earthquake.
 People often ask us, what good a kit will do in the event of a major earthquake?
 To answer this I want to talk about displacement.
 Following the Great East Japan Earthquake there were more than 500,000 people left homeless and left to survive on relief efforts and what they had on their person following the quake.

 Take another example closer to home.
-A recent study by VC Structural Dynamics LTd. and headed by UBC veteran civil engineering professor Carlos Ventura, determined that should a quake happen in the next 50 years, 30% of Victoria's buildings will suffer so much damage they would collapse or have to be demolished.
+A recent study by VC Structural Dynamics LTd, determined that should a quake happen in the next 50 years, 30% of Victoria's buildings will suffer so much damage they would collapse or have to be demolished.
 When the structural integrity of your home, apartment, office building, etc, is compromised you will be left displaced and you'll need to survive with only the supplies you carry with you.
 You will want to have a kit that has basic items you'll need without being too bulky.

 Displacement puts an overwhelming strain on relief camps that will be set up following a major earthquake in BC and there may simply not be enough supplies available for everyone.
 If you have your own basic supplies in an earthquake kit you will be able to survive with no aid until emergency personnel are able to get the situation under control.
 Basic items such as: